 An asset is any material property or wealth, including property or wealth outside of the State.
 Assets are divided into two distinct categories, namely cash assets and relevant assets.

 Cash assets include savings, stocks, shares and securities.
 Relevant assets include all forms of property other than cash assets, for example a person’s principal residence or land.
-In both cases, the assessment will also look at assets which you have deprived yourself of in the 5 years leading up to your application.
+In both cases, the assessment will also look at assets that you have deprived yourself of since applying for State support or in the 5 years before the application.

 The assessment will not take into account the income of other relatives such as your children.

 Having looked at your income and assets, the Financial Assessment will work out your contribution to care.
 You will contribute:

 However, the first €36,000 of your assets, or €72,000 for a couple, will not be counted at all in the Financial Assessment.

 Where your assets include land and property, the 7.5% contribution based on such assets may be deferred and paid to Revenue after your death.
 This is known as the Nursing Home Loan.
 You can read more about the repayment of the Nursing Home Loan in the FAQs on the Nursing Homes Support Scheme (pdf).

 Your principal residence will only be included in the financial assessment for the first 3 years of your time in care.
 This is known as the 22.5% or ‘three-year cap' (the cap is 15% for applications made before 25 July 2013).
 It means that you will pay a 7.5% contribution based on your principal residence for a maximum of 3 years regardless of the length of time you spend in nursing home care.